Tellusant/docs/index.md

 #### [External Citations](citations/index.md)
 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) cite Tellusant and its team members publicly.
 #### [Beige Book Nowcasts](beige/index.md)
-See the latest economic status in the United States based on the Fed's sesqui-monthly Beige Books which we convert into nowcasts.
+See the latest economic status in the United States based on the Fed's sesqui-monthly Beige Books which we convert into nowcasts since 2015.
 #### [U.S. E-Commerce Development](ecom/index.md)
 View our quarterly analysis of trends in U.S. e-commerce relative to total retail.
 Based on quarterly FRED data.